irnnr/vagrant-typo3/README.md

 ## Setup

-1. Download and install VirtualBox - choose the link next to OS X hosts
+1. Download and install VirtualBox
-2. Download and install Vagrant - the most recent version should be fine, choose the .dmg file
+2. Download and install Vagrant - the most recent version should be fine
 3. Install the vagrant-hostmanager plugin: In a terminal execute `vagrant plugin install vagrant-hostmanager`
 4. Use RubyGems to install Librarian Chef by executing the following command a terminal: `gem install librarian-chef`
-5. Check out your project from source control (git)
+5. Check out your project from source control
-6. Let Librarian fetch all the Chef cookbooks and their dependencies by calling `librarian-chef install
+6. Let Librarian fetch all the Chef cookbooks and their dependencies by executing `librarian-chef install`
 7. Now you are ready to `vagrant up` in your project directory